Sula Vineyards: Wine tourism

-Sula also owns and operates two wine resorts called "The Source at Sula" and "Beyond by Sula" located near its winery in Nashik.
+Sula also owns and operates two wine resorts called "The Source at Sula" and "Beyond by Sula" located near its plant in Nashik.
 It has a tasting room at its winery in Nashik and one at "Domaine Sula" vineyard in Karnataka.

-Since 2008, Sula has also been conducting an annual wine-and-music festival called SulaFest at its vineyard in Nashik.
+Starting from 2008, Sula conducted an annual wine-and-music festival called SulaFest at its vineyard in Nashik.
+SulaFest was discontinued after 13 editions, in the aftermath of the COVID-19 pandemic.